kolenaIO/kolena/docs/core-concepts/test-suite.md

     when highlighting improvements and regressions.
 The larger the test case, the smaller the ∆ required to consider a change from one model to another as "significant."

-??? question "How many negative samples should a test case include?"
+??? faq "How many negative samples should a test case include?"

     Many workflows, such as object detection or binary classification, have a concept of "negative" samples.
 In object detection, a "negative sample" is a sample (i.e. image) that does not include any objects to be detected.